Skip to main content

 • In BPMN, execution listeners can define <zeebe:taskHeaders>.
 The headers are passed to the listener’s job worker alongside any base-element headers, with listener headers overriding on key conflicts.

-• Modeler lets you configure execution listener headers visually (name/value pairs) without editing BPMN XML.
+• In Modeler, you can configure execution listener headers visually (name/value pairs) without editing BPMN XML.

 • Listener workers can consume these headers as metadata and configuration parameters using the same patterns as service task job workers.